Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Athena.md

 |       5        |      1       |  Instant  |   3 CT   |   4 Meters   |

 Summon Athena's celestial shield, Aegis.
-Aegis gives your current shield 1d8 bonus to block rolls.
+Aegis gives your current shield a 1d8 bonus to block rolls.
-Additionally, Aegis is terrifying to mortals, any creature who observes the shield in range must make a Willpower saving roll or run away in fear for 1 CT
+Additionally, Aegis is terrifying to mortals, any creature who observes the shield in range must make a <mark style="background: #A5A5A5;">Willpower</mark> saving roll or run away in fear for 1 CT

 ------------------
 <b><ins><i>Battle Tactics:</i></ins></b>